MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Chat

-Only appears when you used "/savelog" at Chat Console once or if you enabled "Automatically log private messages" in Options.
-The folder shows your **Chat Console tab's log of comments.**
+This folder appears when you used "/savelog" at [Chat Console](/wiki/Chat_Console) once or if you enabled "Automatically log private messages" in the options.
+The folder shows your chat's log of comments.

-The styling is `{Tab_name}-{YYYYMMDD}-{HHMMSS}` in .txt format, which basically can be opened in any word application of choice(Notepad).
+The styling is {Tab_name}-{YYYYMMDD}-{HHMMSS} in .txt format, which basically can be opened in any text editor of choice(Notepad).

-**Example:** #multiplayer-20121115-040845 (/savelog at #multiplayer tab in 15th November 2012 at 04hrs, 08mins, and 45secs)).
+Example: #multiplayer-20121115-040845 (/savelog at #multiplayer tab in 15th November 2012 at 04hrs, 08mins, and 45secs)).

 ### Downloads

 This folder appears when you use the "osu!direct" download service (requires [osu!supporter](/wiki/osu!supporter)). **This holds the .osz files which you are currently downloading from osu!direct**.
-It will then be transferred into osu!'s Songs folder as legitimate beatmaps upon completion.
+The contents will then be transferred into osu!'s Songs folder as legitimate beatmaps upon completion.

 ### Exports